Crossing matrix and a polynomial invariant of braid systems up to Hurwitz equivalence: Application to surface links

-In the following example, the essential eigenvalue set $E(\vec{b})$ detects the necessity of the Euler fission (I V) or fusion (I V')\footnote{For the case of Example \ref{ex-E}, we can also detect the necessity of the Euler fusion or fission between $\vec{b}$ and $\vec{c}$ by compareing the sum of the degree and the length.
-The sum of the degree $k$ and the length $l$ of $\vec{b} \in P^l_{id}(A_k)$ is unchanged modulo 3 by the operations (I), (I I), (I I I), and (I I I'). }.
+In the following example, the essential eigenvalue set $E(\vec{b})$ detects the necessity of the Euler fission (I V) or fusion (I V')\footnote{For the case of Example \ref{ex-E}, we can also detect the necessity of the Euler fusion or fission between $\vec{b}$ and $\vec{c}$ by comparing the degrees and the lengths; the value of $2k-l$ is unchanged by the operations (I), (I I), (I I I), and (I I I') for the degree $k$ and the length $l$ of $\vec{b} \in P^l_{id}(A_k)$.
+At the moment, pairs of braid systems $\vec{b}$ and $\vec{c}$ with the same value of $2k-l$ and $E(\vec{b}) \neq E(\vec{c})$ have not been found.}.